Skip to main content

 • call said dispatch function with a string and possibly a payload

-• retrieve said payload on the other end through a .details property, because the event itself was always a CustomEvent
+• retrieve said payload on the other end through a .detail property, because the event itself was always a CustomEvent

-It was always possible to use component callback props, but because you had to listen to dom events using on:, it made sense to use createEventDispatcher for component events due to > syntactical consiscency.
+It was always possible to use component callback props, but because you had to listen to DOM events using on:, it made sense to use createEventDispatcher for component events due to syntactical consistency.
 Now that we have event attributes (onclick), it’s the other way around: Callback props are now the more sensible thing to do.

 By deprecating createEventDispatcher and the on: directive in favour of callback props and normal element properties, we: